 another ad hoc fallback procedure if considered appropriate by the Single Allocation Platform to overcome any technical obstacles.

-The Single Allocation Platform shall, to the extent practicable and without undue delay, inform Registered Participants of possible deviations from the standard processes and the application of a fallback procedure via email and the Single Allocation Platform’s website and using the Auction Tool.
+The Single Allocation Platform shall, to the extent practicable and without undue delay, inform Registered Participants of possible deviations from the standard processes and the application of a fallback procedure via electronic means as specified by the Single Allocation Platform on its website and using the Auction Tool.

-Registered Participants shall immediately inform the Single Allocation Platform of any observed problems with the use of the Auction Tool and all potential consequences via e-mail.
+Registered Participants shall immediately inform the Single Allocation Platform of any observed problems with the use of the Auction Tool and all potential consequences via electronic means as specified by the Single Allocation Platform on its website.
 In case of an urgent problem, which shall be solved immediately and which is identified during Working Hours, the Registered Participant shall immediately contact the Single Allocation Platform by phone at the telephone number indicated on the website of the Single Allocation Platform for this type of problems.

 Fallback procedure for data exchange